-It’s 1909, and on leaving the workhouse young lovers Ben and Matthew must find their places in the world.
-Luck brings jobs and somewhere to live, but their security is short-lived when England begins to prepare for war.
-Ben can’t wait to go to France and fight for his country, and it isn’t long before Matthew receives the news he’s dreaded.
-Ineligible for military service Matthew must stay at home, his life disintegrating – until, years later, the arrival of a stranger helps him learn to live for the future again.
+England, 1909.
+Young lovers Ben and Matthew leave the workhouse to find their places in the world.
+Luck brings jobs and somewhere to live, but their security is soon threatened by war.
+Ben is eager to go fight for his country, but Matthew is ineligible for military service.
+He must stay at home, his life disintegrating – until, years later, a stranger helps him learn to live for the future again.

 "Ready?" asked Ben.